- Overview: Poland

 - Date of employment commencement

-Except for time limitations, Polish Labor Code does not distinguish between the fundamental principles of employment contracts, whether they be fixed term, trial or indefinite.
+Except for time limitations, the Polish Labor Code does not distinguish between the fundamental principles of employment contracts, whether fixed-term, trial or indefinite.

 Many employment regulations in the EU and in Poland are designed to protect workers and their families from financial hardships.
 In particular, The Acquired Rights Directive (ARD), also known as TUPE (Transfer of Undertakings, Protection of Employment), aims to mitigate hardships when employees change jobs to work for a new company.
 The directive stipulates that the terms of a Polish employee’s work contract are automatically transferred to their new position at another company.
 International employers need to be mindful of TUPE requirements when onboarding new hires.